The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 1. Fiskars X7 Hatchet

 One of the most popular hatchets, and rightly so, is the Fiskars X7 Composite Hatchet.
-It is specially designed for chopping kindling and has a number of features that make it at the top of my list.
+It is specially designed for chopping kindling and has many features that make it at the top of my list.
 Fiskar’s claims that the composite handle material (called FiberComp) is virtually unbreakable.

 You can see the size of this hatchet from this photo of mine during field testing: